-After working with mechanical special effects I found that creating the unusual or impossible is often a question of finding the right material or method.
+After working for a few years with mechanical special effects I found that creating the unusual or impossible is often a question of finding the right material or method.
 Granted, a great deal of success may also lie in your artistic ability, but I have always tried to rely on repeatable methods.
-I am a technical man and lean mostly on electronics, pneumatics , explosives and scientific results.
+I am a technical man and rely mostly on sciences lean mostly on sciences such as electronics, pneumatics and explosives.

-As the results are repeatable and I know that there are people out there that need to solve the same types of problems as I do, I want to share some unusual methods, ideas and products on this website.
+As the results are repeatable, we can solve the same types of situations for people like you.
+To do so, I want to share some unusual ideas, methods, and products on this website.

 AIR POWERED SQUIB